Ant: Polymorphism

-In the colonies of a few ant species, there are physical castes—workers in distinct size-classes, called minor, median, and major ergates.
+In the colonies of a few ant species, there are physical castes—workers in distinct size-classes, called minor (micrergates), median, and major ergates (macrergates).
 Often, the larger ants have disproportionately larger heads, and correspondingly stronger mandibles.
-These are known as macrergates while smaller workers are known as micrergates.
 Although formally known as dinergates, such individuals are sometimes called "soldier" ants because their stronger mandibles make them more effective in fighting, although they still are workers and their "duties" typically do not vary greatly from the minor or median workers.
 In a few species, the median workers are absent, creating a sharp divide between the minors and majors.
 Weaver ants, for example, have a distinct bimodal size distribution.
 Some other species show continuous variation in the size of workers.
 The smallest and largest workers in Carebara diversa show nearly a 500-fold difference in their dry weights.

 Workers cannot mate; however, because of the haplodiploid sex-determination system in ants, workers of a number of species can lay unfertilised eggs that become fully fertile, haploid males.
 The role of workers may change with their age and in some species, such as honeypot ants, young workers are fed until their gasters are distended, and act as living food storage vessels.
 These food storage workers are called repletes.
 For instance, these replete workers develop in the North American honeypot ant Myrmecocystus mexicanus.
 Usually the largest workers in the colony develop into repletes; and, if repletes are removed from the colony, other workers become repletes, demonstrating the flexibility of this particular polymorphism.
 This polymorphism in morphology and behaviour of workers initially was thought to be determined by environmental factors such as nutrition and hormones that led to different developmental paths; however, genetic differences between worker castes have been noted in Acromyrmex sp.
 These polymorphisms are caused by relatively small genetic changes; differences in a single gene of Solenopsis invicta can decide whether the colony will have single or multiple queens.
 The Australian jack jumper ant (Myrmecia pilosula) has only a single pair of chromosomes (with the males having just one chromosome as they are haploid), the lowest number known for any animal, making it an interesting subject for studies in the genetics and developmental biology of social insects.